softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 Stream combinators are great, but in the end you have to somehow get the data from the user and send back responses.
 That's why the ecosystem around the stream processing libraries is equally important as the libraries themselves.

-In scalaz-stream, we have for example [http4s](http://http4s.org), which is a "http4s is a minimal, idiomatic Scala interface for HTTP".
-The akka-stream counterpart is definitely [akka-http](http://akka.io/docs/), the successor of Spray with built-in reactive streams integration.
+In scalaz-stream, we have for example [http4s](http://http4s.org), which is a "minimal, idiomatic Scala interface for HTTP".
+The akka-stream counterpart is [akka-http](http://akka.io/docs/), the successor of Spray with built-in reactive streams integration.

 To talk to a database, the recently announced [Slick 3.0](http://slick.typesafe.com) offers reactive streams integration, not only when reading data, but also for establishing the "right number" of connections.
 I don't think anybody will miss sizing the connection pool!
 The scalaz-stream equivalent is [doobie](https://github.com/tpolecat/doobie), a purely functional JDBC layer for Scala.